-Hermes High content imaging system with environmental control for live experiments enables time-lapse imaging to continuously monitor live cell proliferation, morphology and viability, follow dynamic processes and characterize changes of cell populations.
+Hermes High content imaging system with environmental control for live cell experiments enables time-lapse imaging to continuously monitor live cell proliferation, morphology and viability, follow dynamic processes and characterize changes of cell populations.
 Real-time cell analysis can be applied to detect isles of interest within the well and re-visit specific objects to monitor and capture their activity over time.

 - Rapid scanning rate (e.g. 96 locations in less than 2 minutes)

 - Microplate does not move along the scanning process, avoiding vibrations to the gentle biological samples and achieving high re-positioning accuracy

 - Multi time point scanning

 - Apply real-time cell analysis using rare events automatic detection and follow-up over time with option to select objects for re-visiting

 Multiwell plate view of spheroid growth assay using time lapse experiment of 40h

 Live Zebrafish imaging

 Video capture from a live Zebrafish larva imaged in bright field illumination using 10X magnification.

 Acquired by Dr Gillian Tomlinson using IDEA Bio-Medical’s Hermes WiScan at the UCL Division of Infection and Immunity, London, UK.